 Harley Davidson also produces three lithium batteries in different sizes for their motorcycles that you can upgrade to; these batteries cover most of their machines for the last twenty years.

-Lithium batteries are the way of the future, and therefore you must get yourself a charger that keeps up with the times to look after your battery for the bike.
+Lithium batteries are the way of the future; therefore, you must get a charger that keeps up with the times to look after your battery for the bike.

-I like the TecMate charger because it is automatic, and there is little chance of user error.
-A great value charger that will keep your lithium battery in top condition.
+I like the TecMate charger because it is automatic and leaves little chance of user error.
+It’s an excellent value charger that will keep your lithium battery in top condition.